Unbiased estimators for random design regression

+\paragraph{Contribution 4: {\it Accelerated sampling algorithms}} Our work also leads to sampling algorithms which significantly improve on the state-of-the-art time complexity of volume-rescaled sampling, both in the fixed and random design settings, with further algorithmic implications for the broader class of determinantal point processes (see Section \ref{s:app-dpp}).
+We achieve this by introducing a new technique called \emph{distortion-free intermediate sampling}: We first sample a larger pool of points based on approximate i.i.d.\ leverage scores and then down-sample from that pool to construct the volume-rescaled sample.
+We use rejection sampling for the down-sampling step to ensure exactness of the resulting overall sampling distribution.
+Surprisingly, this does not adversely affect the complexity because of the provably high acceptance rate during rejection sampling (see Theorem \ref{t:det}).

+When distribution $\dxy$ is defined by a fixed design $(\X,\y)$ with $n\gg d$ data points, then, in Theorem \ref{t:finite}, we improve upon the time complexity of discrete volume sampling from $O(nd^2)$ to $O(nd\log n + d^4\log d)$.
+This cost is nearly-linear in the size of the dataset and, for the first time, better than solving the full least squares problem directly, which takes $O(nd^2)$ time.
+Importantly, most of the cost in the new algorithm comes from preprocessing, and the actual sampling takes only $O(d^4)$ time, i.e., independent of the data size, which is useful when we wish to produce multiple independent samples.
+Combining this with the new loss bound, we get the following improvements for obtaining an unbiased subsampled estimator with loss within $1+\epsilon$ of the optimum: The sample size $k$ is reduced from $O(d^2/\epsilon)$ to $O(d\log d+d/\epsilon)$ and the time complexity from $O(nd^3/\epsilon)$ to $O(nd\log n + d^4\log d+d^3/\epsilon)$.

 Remarkably, we show that \emph{exact} volume-rescaled sampling is possible even when distribution $\dx$ is unknown (and possibly continuous) and we only have oracle access to it.
-First, if $\dx$ is a normal distribution with unknown covariance, then we show that $d+2$ additional samples from $\dx$ can be used to modify a sample from $\dxk$ so that it becomes a volume-rescaled sample of size $k$.
-Second, we develop \emph{distortion-free intermediate sampling}, a method for exact volume-rescaled sampling from any $\dxk$ with bounded support: We first sample a larger pool of points based on approximate i.i.d.\ leverage scores and then down-sample from that pool.
-We use rejection sampling for down-sampling to ensure exactness of the resulting overall sampling distribution.
-Surprisingly, this does not adversely affect the complexity because of the provably high acceptance rate during rejection sampling.
-The size of the intermediate pool that is necessary to achieve this grows linearly with a certain condition number of the distribution (which is likely unavoidable in general).
+In this setting, the size of the intermediate sample that is necessary to achieve this grows linearly with a certain condition number of the distribution (this is likely unavoidable in general).